-Revenues and expenses and resulting net income or net loss for a specific period of time are presented in an income statement.
+An income statement presents the revenues and expenses and resulting net income or net loss for a specific period of time.

 The income statement records revenue and expenses for a specific period of time.

-The income statement first lists the revenue and then the expenditure.
+The income statement first lists the revenues and then the expenditures.
 The statement then shows net revenues (or net losses).

 Net income results when revenues exceed expenditure.
 When expenditure exceeds revenue, there is a net loss.

 Note that in calculating net income the income statement does not include investment or withdrawal between the owner and the company.

 2. Owner’s Equity Statement